Alamao4523/CERBERUS-AGI/README.md

 Most iOS automation tools fail under long runtimes or require to be connected permanently to a computer.
 CERBERUS is a standalone IOS Software IPA that solves this with TrollStore execution, a dedicated admin daemon, and a self-clean+healing architecture.

-# ✨ About the Project - About Me
+# ✨ About the Project - About Me:

 CERBERUS was crafted over 5+ years work.
 Driven by one obsession: PURE stability revolution.
 The only way this can be achieved is to be as native as posible but still remaining truly powerful.